geodynamics/aspect/cookbooks/van-keken-vof/doc/van-keken-vof.md

 $f(\mathbf x)$, provided in `Function expression`, is computed in each of the 256 subcells.
 We then use this information to compute a piecewise linear interface approximation to $f(\mathbf x)$.
-The volume fraction in each subcell is then found in the manner described in&nbsp;(Robey 2019; Robey and Puckett 2019).
+The volume fraction in each subcell is then found in the manner described in (Robey 2019; Robey and Puckett 2019).
 This initialization procedure provides a much finer and thus, more accurate, initial condition than the standard VOF initialization procedure described above.